Unforgettable Six-Day Kayaking Adventure in Loreto

 Back from Bishop

 Green Creek is a gorgeous spot with Jeffrey pines, aspen and willows.
-The California Department of Fish and Game maintains the Green Creek Wildlife Area, a 720 acres protected area that includes habitat for mule deer migration and fawning.
+The California Department of Fish and Game maintains the Green Creek Wildlife Area, a 720-acre protected area that includes habitat for mule deer migration and fawning.
 It’s also home to black bear, beaver, bald eagle, grouse, mountain quail and various waterfowl.
 We decided to camp outside of the wildlife area, which is marked with signs.

 Back from New Mexico